jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       Turn on profiling (with debug mode) before running the required command.
       It will output to ~/profile_valet_cmd.txt.
       This is useful to debug your command and understand what takes a long time to execute.
+      The profiler log will be cleanup to only keep lines relevant for your command script.
+You can disable this behavior by setting the environment variable
+      VALET_KEEP_ALL_PROFILER_LINES to true.
-      This option can be set by exporting the variable VALET_PROFILING="true".
+      This option can be set by exporting the variable VALET_PROFILING='true'.
   -ll, -log, --log-level <level>
       Set the log level of valet (defaults to info).
       Possible values are: debug, success, info, success, warning, error.
-      This option can be set by exporting the variable VALET_LOG_LEVEL="<level>".
+      This option can be set by exporting the variable VALET_LOG_LEVEL='<level>'.
   -v, --verbose
       Output verbose information.
       This is the equivalent of setting the log level to debug.
-      This option can be set by exporting the variable VALET_VERBOSE="true".
+      This option can be set by exporting the variable VALET_VERBOSE='true'.
   -i, --force-interactive-mode
       Enter interactive mode for commands even if arguments are not required or provided.
-      This option can be set by exporting the variable VALET_FORCE_INTERACTIVE_MODE="true".
+      This option can be set by exporting the variable VALET_FORCE_INTERACTIVE_MODE='true'.
   --version
       Display the current version of valet.
   -h, --help
-      Display the help for this command
+      Display the help for this command.

 COMMANDS

-  showcase hello-world
-      An hello world command
-  self build
+  help
+      Show the help this program or of a specific command. self build
       Re-build the menu of valet from your commands. self download-binaries
-      Download the required binaries for valet. self
+      Download the required binaries for valet. self release
-      Show the valet self-maintenance sub menu. self release
       Release a new version of valet. self test